Stable sums to infer high return levels of multivariate rainfall time series

 We also compute the relative percentage change of the squared variance, and of the absolute bias, from equations similar to \eqref{eq:rel:perc:change}.
 Large positive values point to an improvement of the multivariate estimator, while negative values detect a deterioration of its performance.

-We omit details on coverage probabilities as both estimator have similar coverage as the ARMAX$(0.7)$ univariate model (as expected due to the relation in \eqref{def:marmax:lambda}).
-We detail only the analysis on the third coordinate for estimates $z_T(3)$ of the $T=50$ years return level, similar results hold over all coordinates and can be available upon request.
+We omit details on coverage probabilities as they both have similar coverage as the ARMAX$(0.7)$ univariate model (as expected from \eqref{def:marmax:lambda}).
+We analyze in detail estimates $z_T(3)$ of the $T=50$ years return level as similar results hold for all other coordinates.
 The relative percentage changes are plotted in figure~\ref{fig:relative:change} as a function of the spatial dependence coefficient $\tau$.
-We notice that for the sum lengths $32$ and $64$, the multivariate outperforms the univariate estimator.
+We notice that for the sum lengths $32$ and $64$ the multivariate outperforms the component-wise estimator.
 Indeed, the choice of sum length $64$ was optimal for the ARMAX$(0.7)$ univariate model as pointed out by Table~\ref{tab:coverage}.

-Moreover, for values of $\tau$ close to $0.5$, the multivariate estimator has an outstanding improvement, mainly due to a diminution of bias.
-As $\tau$ approaches $1$, and the model approaches the regime of asymptotic independence, the multivariate also outperforms the univariate estimator though the choice of sum length becomes delicate.
+To conclude, for values of $\tau$ greater or equal than $0.4$, the multivariate outperforms the component-wise estimator for the optimal sum lengths of $32$ and $64$.
+As $\tau$ approaches $1$, and the model approaches the regime of asymptotic independence, the multivariate estimator has an outstanding improvement.
+If $\tau = 1$, the assumption of asymptotic independence means that we work with $3$ independent time series, identically distributed as $(X_t(3))$, which are sampled from the ARMAX$(0.7)$ model.
+For this reason, it is reasonable to obtain a gain from aggregating spatial extremes.
 In contrast, the amelioration is less evident for values of $\tau$ close to $0$.
-Recall from equation \eqref{eq:independence} that $\tau = 0$ points to asymptotic dependence and thus $m(j) = 1/d^\tau = 1$ can be difficult to estimate. { We conclude that in general the multivariate estimator is preferable to the univariate approach.
-However, there is a need for future work to identify, both theoretically and practically, which are the features on the space dependence structure pointing to an overall improvement of the multivariate inference procedures for extremes. } }
+Recall from equation \eqref{eq:independence} that $\tau = 0$ points to asymptotic dependence. { We conclude that in general the multivariate estimator is preferable to the component-wise approach since it also has a gain in computational time.
+Identifying, both theoretically and practically, which spatial features efficiently improve the multivariate inference procedures requires further investigation. } }